Should a Christian t-shirt printer be required to print t-shirts for a gay pride parade?

 Stories just like these could be on their way to Charlotte – and the rest of North Carolina – if we do not stop the Charlotte City Council from voting to pass this Nondiscrimination Ordinance next week.

 We need your help urgently.
 Here are 8 things you can do right now to help us stop the Charlotte City Council from passing a SOGI ordinance:

-Inform your network!
+1. Inform your network!
 Please forward this post to every friend, family member, and pastor that you know in Charlotte.
-It is crucial that we get the word out about this before Monday.
+It is crucial that we get the word out about this before next Monday.

-Attend the Rally!
+2. Attend the Rally!
 To show our unified opposition to the Ordinance, there will be a rally on Monday at 4:15 outside of the Charlotte City Council meeting.
 Please attend if you are able!
 Even if you don’t live in Charlotte, your presence at this rally could have a major impact on stopping SOGI ordinances from spreading across the state.
 As a bonus, you’ll get to hear from a wonderful group of leaders including Tami Fitzgerald, the Benham Brothers, Pastor Mark Harris, and author and apologist Frank Turek.

 Charlotte-Mecklenburg Government Center